-Butterfly Milkweed, Chiggerflower Indian Paintbrush, Pleurisy Root, Chieger Flower, Orange Milkweed
+Butterfly Milkweed, Chiggerflower, Indian Paintbrush, Pleurisy Root, Chieger Flower, Orange Milkweed

 Butterfly Weed (Asclepias tuberosa), a member of the Apocynaceae (Dogbane Family), is a herbaceous perennial that grows to 3 feet tall and blooms in the spring and summer with orange/yellow flowers.
 Here at McMullen House this plant seems to be favored by rabbits.
+More about butterfly weed can be found on this blog post.

 Monarch Butterfly (Danaus plexippus)